By Sarah Kingsbury on Tue, 08/30/2016

-Scroll down and tap Websites.
+- Scroll down and select Websites.

-Select Specific Websites Only if you only want to allow your children access to preselected websites.
+- Select Specific Websites Only if you only want to allow your children access to pre-selected websites.
 Add additional websites to the list by tapping Add a Website and typing in the complete URL.

 - If there is a site your child has permission to visit that the restrictions mistake for adult content, you can tap Always Allow and type in the URL.